dmak/jaxb-xew-plugin/README.md

 - Commit to your own fork
 - [Request for pull](http://help.github.com/send-pull-requests/)

+In any of above cases you automatically agree with a [project license](https://github.com/dmak/jaxb-xew-plugin#license).

 #### Code style

 * There are no specific coding and naming conventions for this project except ones given in [Code Conventions for the Java Programming Language](http://www.oracle.com/technetwork/java/codeconv-138413.html) by Sun.
 Use best practices and common sense.